How to Print and Cut with Silhouette

 Once the design is sized and positioned to your liking, go to File>Print to print the design on your printer.
 Only the registration marks and the parts of the design filled with color will print.
 The cut lines, print border, cut border, and cross-hatched areas will not print.

 Tip: Use the print preview function to check the design before printing.

 Once you have printed the page, do not move or adjust anything in the workspace!

 Step 7: Load the Media and Send to Cut

 Position the printed media on the mat just as it appears on the screen, with the square registration mark in the upper-left corner.
 Be sure to cover the gridlines on the mat so that they don’t interfere with the optical scanner.

 Click on the Send tab and preview the cut lines.
-Make sure that only the areas you want to cut appear as bold red lines.
+Make sure that only the areas appear as bold red lines.